Welcome to Dog Possible where we celebrate the dog in front of us and work with you to create a plan that makes their possible a reality.

 Both ladies have over a decade of education and experience in dog behavior and shelter/rescue work and are committed to continued education and staying on top of advances and best practices in the field.

-- They are members of The Pet Professional Guild through whom they are pursuing their PCT-A accreditations.
+- They are members of The Pet Professional Guild through whom they are pursuing their PCBC-A accreditations.

 - Both ladies hold the following certificates from the Ethology Institute Cambridge: Evolution, Animal Welfare, Emergency First Aid for Animals, Anatomy and Physiology, Animal Learning, Canine Behavior, Dogs Home Alone, Canine Problem Behavior, and Pedagogy.

-- In addition to seeking out books, research, and exciting writings and curricula, participating in relevant webinars, and collaborating with their fellow local trainers, Jen and Amy have completed seminars and workshops with Suzanne Clothier, Ian Dunbar, Ken McCort, Ken Ramirez, Debbie Jacobs, Pat Miller, Nicole Wilde, Grisha Stewart, Linda Tellington-Jones, and more.
+- In addition to seeking out books, research, and exciting writings and curricula, participating in relevant webinars, and collaborating with their fellow local trainers, Jen and Amy have completed seminars and workshops with Suzanne Clothier, Ian Dunbar, Ken McCort, Ken Ramirez, Debbie Jacobs, Pat Miller, Nicole Wilde, Grisha Stewart, Linda Tellington-Jones, Chirag Patel, Janis Bradley, and more.

-- Jen is also a certified Canine Nutritionist and is currently pursuing her TTouch Practitioner accreditation.
+- Jen is also a certified TTouch Practitioner I and a Canine Nutritionist.